veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 ### To upload a data set from a CSV file
 To upload a data set from a CSV file:
-1. In the **Data catalogue** tab, in the right corner, select **Upload data set**.
+1. In the **Data catalogue** tab, in the top right corner, select **Upload data set**.
 A pop-up window will appear.
 2. In the window, add a CSV file by draging and dropping it or selecting it from your drive.
 You can add only one file.
-The file will be validated, and if there are any errors, Data Workbench will show them.
-After a successful validaton, a pop-up window will appear.
-3. In the window, Data Workbench will show names of the columns in the file and the type of data in them.
-Verify they are correct and edit incorrect column names or data types.
-4. To preview what the data set would look like, select the **Preview** button.
-If everything is correct, at the top of the window, select the **Close preview** button.
+3. In the **Data set name**, define the data set name and, in the **Description**, add its description.
-5. To upload the data set, select the **Upload** button.
+4. To upload the data set, select the **Upload** button.

-After uploading the file, it will be verified and, after a succesful validation, added to the list of data sets.
-You can check the validation status for the data set in the "Data status" column.
-If the validation is unsuccessful, you wil get an email notification explaining what went wrong and how to fix it.

 ### To share a data set
 You can share a snapshot of a data set to file storage in [Data Fabric](https://developer.veracity.com/docs/section/datafabric/datafabric) and specify who can access it and when their access expires.